 In 1840 the first P&O passenger vessel sailed into Southampton and marked the start of what was to become the cruise capital of the UK.
 Today increasing numbers of ships are calling into Southampton, it has the majority share of the UK cruise market and welcomes two million passengers per year.
 It is home to the UK fleets of both P&O Cruises and Cunard Line (part of the Carnival Group) and is also used regularly by Royal Caribbean International, Fred Olsen Cruise Line and Saga Holidays.

 The cruise ships calling at Portsmouth International Port are small to medium size.
-The new terminal building was opened in May 2011.
-The port is marketing itself as small and medium sized niche operators.
+A new terminal building was opened in 2011.
+The port markets itself to small and medium sized niche operators.
+Cowes mainly attracts small and medium-sized cruise ships, often luxury or expedition vessels.
+They anchor in the Solent and passengers are brought ashore by tender boats to Trinity Landing in Cowes.

-In 2023, Wightlink's fleet of six vehicle ferries and two foot passenger catamarans transported more than 3.8 million people between the Isle of Wight and the mainland ports of Portsmouth and Lymington.
+Wightlink's fleet of six vehicle ferries and two foot passenger catamarans transports 4-5 million people between the Isle of Wight and the mainland ports of Portsmouth and Lymington.
+Red Funnel ferries carry 2-3 million people per year between Southampton and Cowes.